doctorfree/mppcava/README.md

 What it is
 ----------

-Cava is a bar spectrum audio visualizer for terminal (ncurses) or desktop (SDL).
+Mppcava is a bar spectrum audio visualizer for terminal (ncurses) or desktop (SDL).

 works on:
 * Linux